 Purchasing office furniture may be a necessity, but that doesn’t mean that businesses need to go broke outfitting their office space with unnecessary pieces.
-When carefully considered and planned, businesses can purchase the right furniture the first time around and choose to invest in other less pertinent pieces as their earning’s grow.
+When carefully considered and planned, businesses can purchase the right furniture the first time around and choose to invest in other less pertinent pieces as their earnings grow.
 But before any business can get down to business, it has to start with two things: a desk and a chair.

 The Desk and Chair

-For every employee (including yourself) which you will be employing in your business, there will need to be a desk and a chair.
+For every employee (including yourself) that you will be employing in your business, there will need to be a desk and a chair.
 Sounds simple, but within five minutes of exploring your desk and chair options, you may become overwhelmed by the options available to you.
 To help you navigate your options, begin with:

 The Desk:

-• Consider the style you like (and which will best reflect your brand)
+- Consider the style you like (and which will best reflect your brand)

-• Next, consider what it is you can afford
+- Next, consider what it is you can afford

-• Think about the needs of your employees in terms of comfort and storage (i.e. hutches, drawers, shelving, wings, etc.)
+- Think about the needs of your employees in terms of comfort and storage (i.e. hutches, drawers, shelving, wings, etc.)

 The Chair:

-• Look for ergonomic chairs.
+- Look for ergonomic chairs.
 Some top features include being able to adjust the tilt of the chair, its height, the back angle, lumbar support, and whether or not it swivels

-• Weigh the pros and cons of different materials (i.e. cloth is comfortable but not durable while leather is long lasting but expensive)
+- Weigh the pros and cons of different materials (i.e. cloth is comfortable but not durable, while leather is long-lasting but expensive)

 The Workstations